Skip to main content

 Phosphoenolpyruvate Carboxykinase

 Cytoplasmic PEPCK is largely regulated at the transcriptional level.
-Increases in gene expression are seen in response to elevated cAMP levels, increased glucocorticoids, and increased thyroid hormone levels, as shown in Figure \(\PageIndex{3}\).
+Increases in gene expression are seen in response to elevated cAMP levels, glucocorticoids, and thyroid hormone levels, as shown in Figure \(\PageIndex{3}\).
 The activated CREB transcription factor plays a role in this response.
 Alternatively, decreased gene expression is caused by insulin signaling.
 ADP also acts as an allosteric effector of the protein, causing it to have lower activity.
-This indicates that when energy is low, the cell cannot afford to use its reserves to remake glucose and inhibits the pathway.
+This indicates that when energy is low, the cell cannot afford to use its reserves to remake glucose, so gluconeogenesis is inhibited.

 15.6.3 .svg